neutralinojs/neutralinojs/README.md

 ```bash
 $ bash build.sh linux
 ```
-Neutralino platform components will be assembled in `/dist`
+Neutralino platform components will be assembled into `/dist`

 ### Building Neutralino server on Windows